-3/ The Current Law Outlays table excludes programs/laws with outlays less than \$1 million.

-4/ See the Children's Health Insurance Program chapter for additional information about this program.

-6/ The Fiscal Year (FY) 2020, FY 2021, and FY 2022 budget authority includes sequester reductions, where applicable.
+- 3/ The Current Law Outlays table excludes programs/laws with outlays less than \$1 million. - 4/ See the Children's Health Insurance Program chapter for additional information about this program. - 5/ Totals may not add due to rounding. - 6/ The Fiscal Year (FY) 2020, FY 2021, and FY 2022 budget authority includes sequester reductions, where applicable.